yash251/substreams/docs/new/how-to-guides/mantra.md

 ## Step 2: Visualize the Data

-1. Create your account [here](https://thegraph.market/) to generate an authentification token (JWT) and pass it as input to:
+1. Create your account [here](https://thegraph.market/) to generate an authentication token (JWT) and pass it as input to:

     ```bash
     substreams auth
     ```

-2. Run the following command to visualize and itterate on your filtered data model:
+2. Run the following command to visualize and iterate on your filtered data model:

     ```bash
     substreams gui